My Blogging Journey

 It is also for you.
 I love having the opportunity to share with you not only my craft projects, but any tips, tricks, book reviews, craft roundups, tutorials, and other crafty things that I find interesting and useful.

-One of the most asked questions over the years: How did you come up with your blog name?
+How did you come up with your blog name?

 My blog was named due to my first fur baby, Drusilla (she crossed the rainbow bridge in March 2017).
 Her black hair was always ending up in all of my craft projects, so I thought it was a very appropriate name.
 I have since adopted a second fur baby, Daphne, who is a Ragdoll and has, even more, hair than Drusilla.
 It fits even more now.